kartonfarkas/api_docs/source/suite/emails/section.rst

      -
    * - advanced_html_source
      - string
-     - Section can be edited as HTML in advanced mode -
+     - If the section has been edited in Advanced Mode, all other parameters will be overwritten and the HTML code is shown here.
+If not, it is NULL.
+     -
    * - advanced_text_source
      - string
-     - Section can be edited as text in advanced mode -
+     - If the section has been edited in Advanced Mode, all other parameters will be overwritten and the text version is shown here.
+If not, it is NULL.
+     -
    * - target_audience_segment_id
      - int